LucilleHuang/Pattern_Recognition/Lab2/README.md

 - Adjust the `TESTS_TO_RUN` variable to set which scenarious to execute:

 1. Learn & plot 3 linear discriminants
-2. Learn a variable number of linear discriminants & calculate statistics (IN PROGRESS)
+2. Learn a variable number of linear discriminants & display statistics